Are you using an Apple Silicon (M1, M2, etc.) machine?

 Due to the nature of how TotalFinder works, there is always a minor risk that TotalFinder might break with future Finder updates.
 Our entire team uses TotalFinder on a daily basis so we spot problems very quickly.
 So far, Finder updates have generally introduced minor changes.
 I am also a member of Apple’s Developer Program and have access to pre-release versions of system updates.
 I am committed to keeping TotalFinder compatible with Apple’s updates.

-How to restart the Finder
+How to restart Finder